sparkfun/SparkFun_Portability_Shield/docs/hardware_overview.md

 ## Fuel Gauge

 The MAX17048 uses the Li+ battery-modeling algorithm ModelGauge™ to track the battery relative state-of-charge (SOC) continuously over widely varying charge and discharge conditions.
 This eliminates current-sense resistor and battery learn cycles required in traditional fuel gauges and allows for the most accurate battery percentage readings.
-It's 7-bit unshifted address is 0x36.
+Its 7-bit unshifted address is 0x36.
 For more information, you can refer to the [datasheet](https://cdn.sparkfun.com/assets/5/2/7/6/6/MAX17048-MAX17049.pdf).

 <figure markdown>
 [![Fuel Gauge](assets/img/27510-Portability-Shield_FuelGauge.jpg){ width="75%" }](assets/img/27510-Portability-Shield_FuelGauge.jpg "Click to enlarge")